If you are hungry, the kitchen is over there

 I wonder how much in life we gripe that someone didn’t make us a pot roast when they might have happily made us a shower curtain.

 One of my dear ladies had a precious baby who lived for 40 minutes.
 She begged for a C-section and her physician skillfully did the surgery.
-The day after her surgery, he came into the room and finding her holding her deceased baby, he fell all over himself with awkwardness and discomfort and said something stupid.
-I came in the room not much later and she told me of his failure.
+The day after her surgery, he came into the room and finding her holding her deceased baby, he fell all over himself with awkwardness and discomfort.
+I came in the room not much later and she told me of the interaction.

 In a perfect world, all OB physicians would say exactly the right thing and every member of the team would be perfect and I could cook, but we weak and flawed humans all live with limitations.
 Something as complicated as caring for bereaved families is hard and takes the whole village and we don’t all have the same skills.
 Maybe in our lives, we can practice a generosity of spirit where we would be appreciating what individuals can do well for us and forgive their lacking.
 How might we let people be good at what they are good at and forgive the rest?